What Is Web Accessibility?

 With a huge population unable to access the web, organizations must design more accessible websites, mobile applications, and documents.
 Enhancing the accessibility of digital offerings enables businesses to better serve the disabled community which has nearly $500 billion in disposable income.
 Tapping into this market may help organizations increase their earnings, expand their customer base, and strengthen their brand reputation.

 In addition to being the right thing to do, website accessibility is also a legal requirement.
-Accessibility standards such as the Web Content Accessibility Guidelines (WCAG), Americans with Disabilities Act (ADA), and others all require digital content to be accessible.
+Accessibility standards such as the Web Content Accessibility Guidelines (WCAG), Americans with Disabilities Act (ADA), the European Accessibility Act (EAA), and the Accessibility for Ontarians with Disabilities Act (AODA) all require digital content to be accessible.
 Failure to follow accessibility requirements can result in legal action that is time-consuming, expensive, and damaging to your reputation.

 Ultimately, an accessible design is an inclusive design — it ensures that everyone has the ability to access information and share ideas online.